Workable/css-style-guide/README.md

 ### Ewww, ugly!
 Some people are against BEM, claiming it makes code look ugly.
 We are not those people :)

-Its advantages far outweight the minor inconvenience of typing slightly longer class names.
+Its advantages far outweigh the minor inconvenience of typing slightly longer class names.
 You shouldn't dismiss it based solely on how it looks.

 A common question is why BEM uses double dashes and underscores for modifiers and elements.
 The answer is that single dashes can be used as a part of the class name, e.g.